-We’ve been building Reciprocal Frame Roundhouses and round wood structures for over fifteen years.
+We’ve been building Reciprocal Frame Roundhouses and Roundwood Timber Frame structures for over fifteen years.
 The following topics describe some of the key features you might want to think about.
 Browse these options to help plan your project.
 Even if you are not yet sure exactly what you want ⇒ get in touch and we’ll guide you through the process.

 The roundhouses we build are usually turf covered although we can fit a canvas top, timber or tin roof.
 The reciprocal frame roof offers an open space which requires no central support.
 Our barns and cruck frames tend to have shingle or tin roofs.
 I personally love to have a living roof on a building and failing that one made from natural materials.
 However for some needs, budgets it simply is not achievable or appropriate and that’s ok.

-Our buildings are often used as educational or public spaces.
+Our roundhouses and cruck frames are often used as educational or public spaces.
 We love involving people in the building process and have worked with school children, university students and volunteers of all ages.
 These guided sessions are facilitated by Adrian Leaman, lead craftsman and trained Forest School leader.
-Our team will of course build the roundhouse for you if that is more appropriate.
+Our team will of course build for you as a normal contractor if that is more appropriate.

 Many educational venues ask us to build the frame only, going on to lay their own roof and walls with staff and/or volunteers.
 That work can be facilitated by anyone with good general building skills, following a day of training, and offers a significant cost saving.
 We often build the entire roundhouse, including roof and walls.
 Commonly staff/volunteers will get envolved in the work.
 This can also reduce the overall cost of construction.
 To get an idea of costs get in touch and we’ll work through an estimate for you.